Who are the favourites for Euro 2020? Here are the latest odds ahead of the tournament

 Who are the bookies favourites for Euro 2020?

-Didier Deschamps France are the joint favourites with Gareth Southgate's England according to the bookies, with the bookies placing them both at 9/2 favourites to take home the European Championship trophy.
+Didier Deschamps France are the slight favourites ahead of Gareth Southgate's England according to the bookies, with the bookies placing them both at 9/2 favourites to take home the European Championship trophy, with England at 5/1.

-With superstars like Kylian Mbappe and Paul Pogba likely to feature for the French team this year, they tipped alongside placed England as tournament favourites in the week leading up to Euro 2020.
+With superstars like Kylian Mbappe and Paul Pogba likely to feature for the French team this year, they tipped to add to their World Cup trimuph.

 Euro 2020 Fantasy Football: 5 players every dream team should have, best bargains, top tips and how to play